gnns4hri/sngnnv2/README.md

 Note that the higher the resolution the slower the creation process.

 In this repository, we provide a trained model as an example called "example_model".
-Besides, there is a directory ("jsons_test") that has JSON file for testing three different scenarios.
+Besides, there is a directory ("jsons_test") that has JSON files for testing three different scenarios.
 It also has videos of these scenarios.